Skip to main content

 await orm.em.remove(book1).flush(); // this will remove book1 and its publisher

-// but we still have reference to removed publisher here
+// but there is still a reference to the removed publisher here

 console.log(book2.publisher, book3.publisher);